A Social Network Analysis of Occupational Segregation: Conclusion

 \section{Conclusion}

-We have proposed and investigated a simple social network framework where jobs are obtained through a network of contacts formed stochastically, after career decisions had been made.
-We have established that even with a very small amount of homophily within each social group, stable occupational segregation equilibria arise.
-If the wage differential across the occupations is not too large, complete segregation is always sustainable.
-If the wage differential is large, complete segregation cannot be sustained, but a partial segregation equilibrium in which one of the group fully specializes in one education while the other group mixes over the career tracks, is sustainable.
-Furthermore, our model is able to explain sustained employment and wage differences between the social groups.
+We have proposed a social interaction model with jobs obtained through a stochastic network of contacts, after individual career decisions had been made endogenously.
+Even with a tiny amount of within-social group homophily, a partial occupational segregation equilibrium, in which one group fully specializes and the other mixes over two career tracks, can be sustainable -- with between-group wage and employment gaps also in line with observed gender or racial labor market disparities.

-We also analyze the implications of our model from a social planner's point of view.\ In the first best social welfare optimum, we find that segregation is the socially preferred outcome.
-Subject to proper calibration of our model parameters, a second best social welfare analysis supports a laissez-faire policy, where society also becomes segregated, shaped by individual incentives.
-Both these conclusions are valid in light of 'reasonable' concavity features of the individual utility function.
-Our social welfare conclusions cast some doubts on the usual "always integration" policy advocacy; if job referrals through contact networks are relevant in matching workers to vacancies, and if the crucial mechanisms of our model are the correct ones, an integration approach would only be justified under distributional concerns beyond typical individual utilities; or under more complex individual preferences than those analysed in our model, for instance with direct utility derived from exposure to more diversity; and therefore that such justifications should take center stage in typical debates on social integration.
+We have also analysed the implications of our model from a social planner's perspective.
+In the first best social welfare optimum, segregation is socially preferred.
+Subject to proper calibration of our model parameters, a second best social welfare analysis supports a laissez-faire policy where society also becomes segregated, shaped by individual incentives.
+Both conclusions are valid in light of reasonable concavity features of the individual utility function.
+Our results imply that an integration policy could only be justified under distributional concerns beyond typical individual utilities; or under more complex individual preferences than those analysed in our model, for instance with direct utility derived from exposure to more diversity; and therefore that such justifications should take center stage in social integration debates.

-While our job referral social interaction model can relate empirical patterns of educational and occupational segregation to wage and employment inequality between gender, racial or ethnical groups, other factors are also documented to play a significant role in this context.
-This model should thus be seen as \textit{complement} to a number of alternatives, including here the classical theories of taste discrimination or rational bias by employers---which are still documented to be present in the market, despite their predicted\ erosion over time given competitive pressure and institutional instruments.
-It is therefore pertinent, in future empirical research on suitable data, to assess the relative strength of our model in explaining observed labour market disparities between genders, races or ethnicities, vis-\`{a}-vis those other channels in explaining labor market disparities.
+While our model can relate empirical patterns of educational and occupational segregation to wage and employment gaps between gender or racial groups, other factors have also been documented to play a significant role.
+This framework should thus be seen as \textit{complement} to a number of alternatives, including the classical theories of taste discrimination or rational bias by employers.
+In future empirical research it would be pertinent to assess the relative strength of our mechanism vis-\`{a}-vis those other channels in explaining labor market disparities.